toddcf/code-snippets/javascript/arrays/loops/every.md

 Condense everything in an array down into a single value.

+*NOTE: This is a close cousin of "some."*

 ## Example: Find all Computers with at Least 16GB of RAM